roddamatthew/oscp-notes/notes.md

 I know a little about sys admin on Linux.
 I know very little about sys admin on Windows.
 I know broadly about common web attacks like SQL injections, directory enumeration, etc.

-The more I write, the more I reason how little I know about these things tbh.
+The more I write, the more I realize how little I know about these things tbh.
 Instead, I've decided to put a little score against each broad concept depicting how much I think I know.
 Here we go:

 - Web: 2/5
 - Linux: 2/5